vladlpavlov/persidict/README.md

 as well as allow simultaneously run programs to work with the same instance of a dictionary.

-* Insertion order is not preserved
-* Keys must be sequences of URL/filename-safe non-empty strings
+* Keys must be sequences of URL/filename-safe non-empty strings.
-* Values must be pickleable Python objects
+* Values must be pickleable Python objects.
+* Insertion order is not preserved.
+* You can not assign initial key-value pairs to a dictionary in its constructor.
 * Methods `quiet_delete()`, `mtimestamp()`, `get_subdict()` and `subdicts()`
 are available
-* You can not assign initial key-value pairs to a dictionary in its constructor

 ## How To Get It?